-In addition to the zoning exception, there is a companion application for a Waiver of Liquor Distance WLD-24-19, which seeks to reduce the required minimum distance between liquor license location and a church from 1,500 feet to 325 feet.
-The application was heard by the Planning Commission on January 23rd where they voted to approve the request.
+In addition to the zoning exception, there is a companion application for a Waiver of Liquor Distance WLD-25-01, which seeks to reduce the required minimum distance between liquor license location and a church from 1,500 feet to 470 feet.
+The application will be heard by the Planning Commission on January 23rd where they voted to approve the request.